keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 These calculations can get *very* complicated, so much so that people like [Isabelle Navizet](https://pagespro.univ-gustave-eiffel.fr/isabelle-navizet) and [Roland Lindh](https://www.katalog.uu.se/profile/?id=N10-584) have made careers out of this problem.

 Some diagrams follow for the theoretical chemists amongst us.

 For those without training: suffice to say the character of several excited states are involved, the presence of an anionic group on the luciferin is required to generate a photon-emitting singlet excited state, and curiously a [conical intersection](https://doi.org/10.1146/annurev-physchem-032210-103522) exists along the reaction co-ordinate that ejects the CO<sub>2</sub>.
 The conical intersection was, at least to me, unexpected because it should *lower* the quantum yield of the luciferin since the conical intersection allows relaxation to the electronic ground state without emitting a photon.
 A very good review of bioluminescence using the insights gleaned from computational chemistry is provided in [The Chemistry of Bioluminescence: An Analysis of Chemical Functionalities](https://doi.org/10.1002/cphc.201100504).

 ![Luciferin electron transfer](../images/luciferin_electron_exchange.png)

-Density Functional Theory calcuations indicate that the luciferin is in a (π,σ<sup>∗</sup>) ground state, and the anionic C-O<sup>-</sup> is crucial since the extra electron undergoes a electron transfer process to the site of the broken O-O bond to generate a singlet excited state $$S_1$$ upon ejection of the CO<sub>2</sub>.
+Density Functional Theory calcuations indicate that the luciferin is in a (π,σ<sup>∗</sup>) ground state, and the anionic C-O<sup>-</sup> is crucial since the extra electron undergoes an electron transfer process to the site of the broken O-O bond to generate a singlet excited state ($$S_1$$) upon ejection of the CO<sub>2</sub>.
 {:.figcaption}

 ![Luciferin CAS calculations](../images/luciferin_CAS_calculations.png)

-[Multiconfigurational quantum chemistry calculations]({% post_url 2023-04-12-picking-an-active-space %}) show that the first singlet excited state $$S_1$$ is a (π,π<sup>∗</sup>) excitation, and the transition state (TS) ejecting the CO<sub>2</sub> corresponds to a very small energy gap between the $$S_1$$ and $$S_0$$ electronic states.
+[Multiconfigurational quantum chemistry calculations]({% post_url 2023-04-12-picking-an-active-space %}) show that the first singlet excited state ($$S_1$$) is a (π,π<sup>∗</sup>) excitation, and the transition state (TS) ejecting the CO<sub>2</sub> corresponds to a very small energy gap between the $$S_1$$ and $$S_0$$ electronic states.
 {:.figcaption}